EDUCBA

 • PV: Present value of the loan.
 It is the amount borrowed.

-However, some other optional elements can be used for some specific calculations, if needed.
+However, other optional elements can be used for specific calculations if needed.

 • FV: The future value of the investment after all the periodic payments are made.
 It is usually 0.

-• TYPE: “0” or “1” is used to ascertain whether the payment is to be made at the beginning or end of the month.
+• TYPE: “0” or “1” is used to ascertain whether the payment will be made at the beginning or end of the month.

 Now, we will see how to use the PMT function to calculate the monthly payment.